-Prerequisite: ART 41A and ART 9A and ART 9B
+Prerequisite: Satisfactory completion of: ART 41A and ART 9A and ART 9B

 Advanced painting in which students work on self directed painting and the development of creative portfolios.
+Grades are P/NP option.
+(L)

 ART 42A Individual Problems 3 units in Ceramics: Beginning